-- Saving Money on Your Back to School Supplies
+Also see: Saving Money on Your Back to School Supplies

-1. Shop at home first
+2. Shop at home first

-As you do this, make a list of what you need, including the sizes, so you know what to buy when you shop.
+As you do this, make a clothing list of what you need, including the sizes, so you know what to buy when you shop.
 There is nothing worse than picking up a pair of jeans for your child, to realize that he or she did not only not need them, but you picked up the wrong size!

-This might also afford you the chance to wait to shop.
+It might also afford you the chance to wait to shop.
 If your child doesn’t need any new clothes to start the year, you might be able to wait for a month or so, which might help your budget!
 There is no rule that says kids have to have all new clothes to start the school year out, right? 😉

-2. Shop Thrift Stores
+3. Shop Thrift Stores

 You can sometimes find amazing items at second hand (or thrift) stores.
-Sometimes, kids outgrown clothes long before they wear out.
+Sometimes, kids have outgrown clothes long before they wear out.
 This can be a great way to find some deals on items (especially if you need something for only a few months).

-3. Stay at Home
+4. Stay at Home

 It can also be great to order items for your kids to try on at home.
 Then, if they do not fit, you can return them to your local store instead of mailing them back.
 This way, you can get in and out of the store very quickly!
 I’m all about spending as little time in a store as possible (avoids tempting impulse purchases).

 5. Put your Phone to Work

 There are many great apps you can download to help you find coupons and discounts.
 One of my favorites is CouponSherpa.
 They have retail coupons which you can pull up right at checkout.
-The cashier will scan your phone and you can save – without having to clip a thing before you leave!
+The cashier will scan your phone, and you can save – without having to clip a thing before you leave!

-5. Shop The Sales Tax Holiday
+6. Shop The Sales Tax Holiday

 Many states offer a sale’s tax holiday to help reduce the burden to families.
 We pay nearly 9% for sales tax where I live, so that can add up to significant savings when we shop over that weekend.
-Find out if your state is participating by reviewing our 2017 Sales Tax Holiday Shopping Schedule.
+Find out if your state is participating by reviewing our 2019 Sales Tax Holiday Shopping Schedule.

-6. Clothing Swap
+7. Clothing Swap

 Find friends who have kids who might be a size larger or smaller than your kids and do a swap!
 You set up a swap party with your friends and ask each person to bring no more than 10 – 12 items.
 Then, you all enjoy snacks and drinks, while you visit and catch up.

-7. Recycle Clothes
+8. Recycle Clothes

-8. Shop clearance
+9. Shop clearance

-9. Always shop off-season
+10. Always shop off-season

-10. Keep your budget in check
+11. Keep your budget in check